cslab-ntua/regale-nixos-compose/oar/README.md

 # Introduction

 This composition proposes an environment with OAR.
-[NAS Parallel Benchmarks](https://www.nas.nasa.gov/software/npb.html) are provided and compiled with gcc in MPI and OpenMP variants.
+[NAS Parallel Benchmarks](https://www.nas.nasa.gov/software/npb.html) are also provided and compiled with gcc in MPI and OpenMP variants.

 # Main Steps
-See main [README](../README.md) for more information about setting.
+See main [README](../README.md) for more information about global installation and setting.

 ## Build
 ```bash